 TIP: If there is any writing or text in the photo, reverse the image before printing to make it readable.

-Lay your photos face up on wax paper.
+Lay your photos face up on a piece of wax paper.
 Spread Mod Podge in a thick layer using the foam brush until you can no longer see the photo.
-Then place on wax paper (keeping the photo transfer medium and photo face up).
+Then place on a separate piece of wax paper to dry. (keeping the photo transfer medium and photo face up).

 Let your photos completely dry overnight on the wax paper.